SchedulesDirect/mfdb-json/README.md

 mythfilldatabase grabber for the Schedules Direct JSON service.

-v0.18, 2014-08-14
+v0.19, 2014-08-22

 Robert Kulagowski

 grabber@schedulesdirect.org

-This program runs as a replacement to mythfilldatabase (for now) and downloads data from Schedules Direct using the new JSON format.
+These programs can be used as a replacement to mythfilldatabase and for downloading data from Schedules Direct using the new JSON format.

 This file describes API 20140530.

 #Features:
+##Mythtv-only
 - only downloads programs that have changes.
 Your first download may be 40000 programs, but daily downloads after that will be 2-3000 depending on how many channels you have.
 If the same program is broadcast on multiple channels, it's still only downloaded once.
+##All
 - QAM tuning information.
 - program-specific language information.
 (A program that's being broadcast in Mandarin will have a Mandarin tag associated with it)